 Stem cells harvested from your pet’s own fat are cutting-edge therapy for arthritis.
 Stem cells work by influencing the body’s healing, regenerative, and inflammatory systems to change the primary disease process, unlike medications, which mostly manage pain and secondary effects.
 More than a third of patients no longer need pain medication within three months of a single stem cell treatment.

-Dr. Roesner and Dr. Ellis are trained to administer Stem Cell Therapy.
+Dr. Roesner is trained to administer Stem Cell Therapy.
 Loving Hands is currently offering treatment to qualified patients at a promotional price for a limited time.
-Call and ask to talk with one of the doctors if you are interested.
+Call and ask to talk with the doctor if you are interested.

 “Stem cell therapy offers hope for pets dogged by pain” is a USA Today story from February 2008 when the treatment was first becoming available outside of research institutions.
 Click on the title to view the story.